fpgaprince/rtd/docs/source/combinatorial.rst

 XOR Gate
 -----------------------
-If and only if one of the input is true
+The output is true, '1', If and only if one of the input is true.

 .. math::